The Maypole, This Stinking Idol & the End of May Day May 2nd

-Philip Stubbes, in his Anatomy of Abuses of 1583, fired a broadside at the tradition of dancing around the Maypole when he wrote a vitriolic attack on pagan practices.
-He said they had ‘as Superintendent and Lord ouer their pastimes and sportes: namely, Sathan Prince of Hell’ as they erected ‘this stinking Idoll’.
-Stubbes suggested that of the maids that went out to the woods on May Eve less than one-third returned ‘undefiled’.
+Philip Stubbes, wrote a vitriolic attack on pagan practices in his ‘Anatomy of Abuses in 1583’.
+He fired a broadside at the tradition of dancing around the Maypole.
+He said they had: ‘as Superintendent and Lord ouer their pastimes and sportes: namely, Sathan Prince of Hell‘ as they erected ‘this stinking Idoll’.
+By which he meant the Maypole.
+Stubbes suggested that of the maids that went out to the woods on May Eve less than one-third returned ‘undefiled‘.

 The Maypole was stored at St Andrew Cornhill, which became known as St Andrew Undershaft.
-In 1517, it was attacked during the ‘Evil May Day riot’, which the Recorder of the time, Thomas More, helped quell.
-(300 were arrested and one hanged).
-The shaft was returned to its place under the eves of the houses in Shaft Alley, but apparently banned from being raised.
+In 1517, it was attacked during the ‘Evil May Day riots’.
+The main focus of the riot was foreign workers.
+The Under Sheriff of the time, Thomas More, tried to quell it.
+But 5,000 troops commanded by the Duke of Northfolk was necessary to regain control of the City.
+300 rioters were arrested.
+One hanged, drawn and quartered, 13 hanged and nearly 300 pardoned after the intercession of Woseley and/or Katherine of Aragon.
+The shaft was returned to its place under the eves of the houses in Shaft Alley.
+But apparently banned from being raised again.

-But in 1549, the curate of nearby St Katharine Cree Church made an inflammatory speech which led to a Puritan mob cutting the shaft into pieces and burning it.
-I always imagine the Curate’s sermons to be along the same lines as Phillip Stubbes attack on the Maypole:
+But in 1549, the curate of nearby St Katharine Cree Church made an inflammatory speech.
+This incited a Puritan mob who cut the shaft into pieces and burnt it.
+I always imagine the Curate’s sermons to be along the same lines as Phillip Stubbes attack on the Maypole.

 which they bring home with great veneration, as thus: They haue